-For over 20 years the US Government has relied on Leidos human capital and training solutions to provide services to over one million federal employees.
+For over 20 years the US Government has relied on Leidos human capital and training solutions to provide services and information technology support to close to one million federal employees.
 We understand the federal workplace and its unique human capital, human resources and training challenges and requirements.
 We work closely with agencies to develop solutions to meet their missions and operate within their parameters.
 We provide the following:

 - Holistic thinking and action to support federal workers throughout the full course of their government careers.
-Our human capital services include sourcing and hiring, full personnel lifecycle management, and separation management including retirement counseling and processing, and annuity pay.
+Our human capital services have included sourcing and hiring, full personnel lifecycle management, and separation management including retirement processing.

 - An integrated systems approach to enable efficient and effective management of talent throughout the human capital lifecycle, with easy-to-use reporting and data management capabilities.

 - Subject matter experts and skilled specialists to help federal agencies deliver high-quality human capital services, and identify and realize efficiencies in service delivery, allowing internal staff to focus on agency strategic mission objectives.

 - An understanding that successful organizations, be they private or public sector, are driven by high quality, highly motivated employees with access to efficient work processes and technology.
 Leidos brings its experience and expertise to its government partners to assist them in achieving this success, and in doing so, supports them in providing value-added products to the public they serve.